django-nonrel/mongodb-engine/docs/source/tutorial.rst

 Using lists, dictionaries and embedded objects, you can design your database schema very similar to the structure of the Python objects used all over your code.
-No need to sequeeze your objects into primitive non-relational schemas.
+No need to squeeze your objects into primitive non-relational schemas.

 Adding Some Templates
 ---------------------